NoviceLive/unish/doc/v2-arch-install.rst

   so as to unplug the pendrive after loading the kernel.

-  We will need to mount it when there are kernel updates or when we want to regenerate initramfs.
+  We will need to mount it when there are kernel updates or we want to regenerate the initramfs.

 - Create ``/etc/crypttab.initramfs``